|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITC.|

 The two ladies moved to sit on the sofa on the other side of the low table before him.
 Sharp Smile purred softly, though she retorted, “I doubt you really find me attractive, Commander.
 Annika, on the other hand, would be perfect for you.”

-McMurty nearly spit out the mouthful of coffee he’d just taken, and Hansen turned to the Sivaoan with a raised eyebrow.
+McMurty nearly spit out the mouthful of coffee he’d just taken, and Seven turned to the Sivaoan with a raised eyebrow.
 “Forgive me if my observation was inappropriate,” said Sharp Smile quickly, “but I always try to be honest.
 And I honestly think you two have a lot in common.
 Isn’t that the cornerstone of any relationship, having common interests?”

 “It’s not, exactly.
 I just know what I see.”